 - a single potato plant can produce up to 150 cabbages, making it the perfect profit-making product.

-- This business can also be started by the investment of a few costs.
+- This business can also be started with the investment of a few costs.

 - Potato is the main source of food in many countries and also provides a good income.